 New York State residents who are discharged under honorable conditions may be eligible for NYS Veterans Tuition Awards.
 Your veteran benefits and any VTA awards will not exceed the cost of tuition at Maritime.
-Click here for more information or call the NYS Higher Education Services Corporation at (888) 697-4372.
+Learn more here or call the NYS Higher Education Services Corporation at (888) 697-4372.

-You will need to send her your certificate of eligibility.
+You will need to send your certificate of eligibility.

 Step Five: Scheduling

-Before your benefits can be applied to your studies at Maritime, the VA needs to have your course schedule on file.
-You will need to complete Maritime's 1999 Enrollment form and send it with a copy of your schedule to Ms. Velez.
+Before benefits can be applied to your studies at Maritime College, the VA needs to have your course schedule on file.
+Complete Maritime College's 1999 Enrollment form and send it with a copy of your schedule to Ms. Velez.

 Do this as soon as you can to allow sufficient time for the VA to process your information.

 If you have not yet registered for classes, contact the Admissions office at email@example.com or (718) 409-7221.

 You will need to complete this step every semester you attend Maritime College.

 Your benefits cover tuition and fees at Maritime.
 In most cases, funds will be sent directly to the college around the start of classes.
 Keep in mind that your benefits will not cover your housing, meal plan or any late fees you accrue to your account.

 If you will be a member of the College's Regiment of Cadets, your benefits may be used to cover the cost of your uniform.
 Learn more.